solitontech/Hands-on-LevelUp-in-AI/week2/learning_markdown.md

 ## Tools for Markdown

+Pick the combination that matches how you like to write and preview.

 - **Editors**: VS Code, Typora, MarkText, Dillinger
 - **Converters**: Pandoc (convert to/from many formats)
 - **Extensions**: Many browsers have markdown preview extensions